‘Miss Iron Bum’ Bakhar Nabieva Shows Off Her Equally Chiseled Legs In Racy Instagram Snap

 Fitness model Bakhar Nabieva has earned the nickname “Miss Iron Bum” for her rock-hard backside, but her latest Instagram post shows that her legs are pretty chiseled, too.

 The model took to Instagram this week to show a close-up shot of her bare legs as she curled up on a bed.
-Bakhar was wearing her trademark all-black contacts as she looked up at the camera, showing off her tattoos as she held the camera for a selfie.
+Bakhar was showing off her tattoos and wearing her trademark all-black contacts as she looked up at the camera for a selfie.
 In the caption, she included lyrics from a song by British rapper Lady Leshurr about not giving in to negativity.

 The snap was a huge hit with Bakhar’s fans, garnering more than 100,000 likes and all manner of compliments on her physique.